AlexDisler/cordova-plugin-inapppurchase/README.md

 ## More

-- [cordova-icon](https://github.com/AlexDisler/cordova-icon) - automatic icon resizing for Cordova
+- [cordova-icon](https://github.com/AlexDisler/cordova-icon) - automatic icon resizing for cordova
 - [ng-special-offer](https://github.com/AlexDisler/ng-special-offer) - prompt users to rate your cordova app in the app store
 - [ionic-lock-screen](https://github.com/AlexDisler/ionic-lock-screen) - passcode lock screen for ionic (with touch id support for iOS)
 - [ionic-zoom-view](https://github.com/AlexDisler/ionic-zoom-view) - an easy way to add a zoom view to images using an ionic modal